sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 \tau_g^* = \arg\max_\tau EU_g(\tau)
 $$

-where subscript $g$ indicates population group.
+where subscript $$g$$ indicates population group.
 This approach raises concerns about "different standards" for different groups, but the key insight is that groups already face different burdens - uniform thresholds mean uniform test characteristics but inequitable net benefit.
 Adjusting thresholds to equalize net benefit across groups is more equitable than maintaining uniform test characteristics.

 The number needed to screen (NNS) provides an interpretable metric for comparing screening strategies: